 Implementation of this program requires the following actions :

 - VODAN FAIR Data Point (FDP) certifiable specifications, translated into an algorithm that can visit a FDP and evaluate if all certifiable elements are correctly adhered to.
-GFF currently works on these specs, planned to be delivered in 2021.
+The GO FAIR Foundation currently works on these specs, planned to be delivered in 2021.

 - Community driven specifications that will lead to standards for the VODAN FAIR Implementation Profile (FIP) and for the VODAN Meta-Data Schema (MDS).